flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytOSUpdate.rst

 * **Current FlytOS version** displays the currently installed FlytOS version.
 * **Available FlytOS version** displays the latest FlytOS update available in our server.
 * You can disable or enable auto-updates anytime using the **Auto Updates** checkbox.
-If Auto Update field is checked and new update is available, it will get downloaded in the background if the device has internet connection.
+If Auto Update field is checked and a new update is available, it will get downloaded in the background, if the device has internet connection.
 * You can also monitor the progress of update being downloaded from the **Update Download progress** field.

   .. image:: /_static/Images/DownloadProgress.png